| Crates.io | fontheight |

 -V, --version Print version

-Most of the word list shipped with fontheight are sorted by greatest vertical extremes to try and help reduce the number of words which need to be checked to produce a useful report.
+Most of the word list shipped with fontheight are sorted by greatest vertical extremes to try and help reduce the number of words which need to be checked to produce a useful report, should you not wish to test the full word lists (which may be time consuming).

 Sorted DiffenatorAdlam based on: